 Is SaferWeb a Recommended VPN?

 Based on its predatory pricing, egregious logging policy, and sluggish speed test results, SaferWeb is not recommended.
-More reliable VPNs can easily be found like ExpressVPN and the aformentioned NordVPN.
-Check this out if you want the list of our top picks for the best VPNs in the market.
+More reliable VPNs can easily be found like ExpressVPN and the aforementioned NordVPN.
+Check this out if you want the list of our top picks for the best VPN services available to Canadians today.